hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 of this gestalt; to adopt the functionalist motto, we simply want to reproduce the relationships between outputs and inputs, and analogues will do if they mirror these relationships.)
-One imagines a heterophenomenological arcade---consisting of full-body VR immersion tanks with haptic, olfactory and various other sensory feedback loops---offering a full range of non-human inner lives.
+One imagines the "heterophenomenological arcade"---consisting of full-body VR immersion tanks with haptic, olfactory and various other sensory feedback loops---offering a full range of non-human inner lives.